Faith Community Partnership (FCP)

 CLICK HERE to view our article in the Merchandiser to learn more about this program!

-This program is made possible through a grant from the LCM Legacy Foundation.
+This program is made possible through generous donations from participating faith communities.